 Digital Envelope System

-Luckily, there are a couple of completely free and awesome digital “envelope” systems that work very well if you’re not ready to part with your debit or credit card just yet.
+Luckily, there are a couple of completely free and awesome digital “envelope” systems that work very well if you’re not ready to part with your debit card just yet.

-I say this without any judgement.
-It’s just that, if you want to take control of your finances (and I really hope you do) you need to break the cycle of relying on consumer debt.
-And a real cash envelope system is the one no-fail way to do that.
+Please note, I’m not saying you should continue to use credit cards.
+Do the Dave and cut those babies up!
+If you want to take control of your finances (and I really hope you do) you need to break the cycle of relying on consumer debt.

-As a result, there are a couple of reasons we’ve decided to stick with using plastic on a day to day basis.
+However, there are a couple of reasons we’ve decided to stick with using plastic on a day to day basis instead of a 100% cash system.

 1. Tracking Expenses